MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-overview.md

 - Azure services delivery from on-premises using hybrid cloud computing power.
 Adopt common operational practices across Azure and Azure Stack to deploy and operate Azure IaaS (infrastructure as a service) and PaaS (platform as a service) services using the same administrative experiences and tools as Azure.
 Microsoft delivers continuous Azure innovation to Azure Stack, including new Azure services, updates to existing services, and additional Azure Marketplace apps

 ## Azure Stack architecture
 Azure Stack integrated systems are comprised in racks of 4-16 servers built by trusted hardware partners and delivered straight to your datacenter.
 After delivery, a solution provider will work with you to deploy the integrated system and ensure the Azure Stack solution meets your business requirements.
-You need to prepare your datacenter by ensuring all required power and cooling, border connectivity, and other required datacenter integration requirements are in place.
+Prepare your datacenter by ensuring all required power and cooling, border connectivity, and other required datacenter integration requirements are in place.

 > For more information about the Azure Stack datacenter integration experience, see [Azure Stack datacenter integration](azure-stack-customer-journey.md).